![]() |

 that's no problem, go for it.
 You can walk the

-600 metres (= 4 blocks) to the port or take a cab (hard to get sometimes).
+1600 meters (= 4 blocks) to the port or take a cab (hard to get sometimes).

 It's an easy walk along the beach and some shops.
 If you arrive at

-the entrance of the port, you can take a free shuttle, which are not run very efficiently, often it seems that only one bus is in service, to accommodate all cruise- and ferry ships in the harbor.
-Please make sure you take the righr shuttle, as the different cruise terminals are far apart.
-Specially with much luggage you might prefer to reserve a shuttle; on the internet ( type: Civitavecchia shuttle) you will find several companies offering online reservation possibilities.
-Prices will be (far) above 100 euro.
-If you first want to spend some time in Roma: there is a direct non-stop
+the entrance of the port, you can take a free shuttle, which at times are not run very efficiently, often it seems that only one bus is in service, to accommodate all cruise- and ferry ships in the harbor.
+Please make sure you take the right shuttle, as the different cruise terminals are far apart.

 train service, the Leonardo Express, from Fiumicino Airport Station